msaktor/intern-fe-codereview/README.md

 App has two functions:

 1. Listing employees
-    a. employees can be sorted alphapbetically
+    a. employees can be sorted alphabetically
 2. Counter
-    a. every click on Increase button shouls raise counter by 1
+    a. every click on Increase button should raise counter by 1

 ## Review goals
 Identify:
 - bugs
 - code antipatterns
-- subomptimal code structure / architecture
+- sub-optimal code structure / architecture